-With thousands of kilometers of prepared ski trails around the Norwegian capital, skiing is a popular winter activity among Oslo-area residents.
-Views and News offers some tips for getting out there and joining the locals, far from the maddening crowd.
+UPDATED: With thousands of kilometers of prepared ski trails around the Norwegian capital, skiing is a popular winter activity among Oslo-area residents.
+Newsinenglish.no offers some tips for getting out there and joining the locals, far from the maddening crowd.

-The city’s ski season hit high gear when the FIS Nordic World Ski Championships (Ski-VM) opened, and organizers are working hard to promote Oslo as a winter sports ski capital.
-But even without all the boosterism around Ski-VM, aficionados of cross-country skiing can quickly appreciate that the city’s system of well-marked and groomed trails, easy public access to trail heads and a network of ski-in and ski-out timber lodges in the hills and forests around the capital combine to offer unique skiing opportunities within a half-hour of downtown.
+The city’s ski season lurches into high gear when the snow starts falling.
+It came late again this year, but aficionados of cross-country skiing can quickly appreciate that the city’s system of well-marked and groomed trails, easy public access to trail heads and a network of ski-in and ski-out timber lodges in the hills and forests around the capital combine to offer unique skiing opportunities within a half-hour of downtown.

 The trails are maintained by both the city’s parks and recreation department (Friluftsetaten) and the local ski association (Skiforeningen).
 They’re all free to use, but to ease your conscience as you glide over the tracks and to support this tradition-rich endeavour, it’s a good idea to join Skiforeningen (external link).
 The annual fee (which varies for individuals, families and senior citizens) includes discounts on bus transport to popular starting points, other special offers and a subscription to the association’s magazine, Snø og ski.